SteveShikaze/webmapping/index.md

 # Numerical Models Map

-The map is designed to show the boundaries of all of the numerical models held in the ORMGP Model Custodianship initiative.
+The map is designed to show the boundaries of all of the numerical models held in the ORMGP [Numerical Model Custodianship Program](https://owrc.github.io/snapshots/md/numerical-model-custodianship-program.html).
 Through partner agencies, the ORMGP has acquired over 80 numerical models from various consultants.
 The model have been run to completion to ensure that all relevant files are present, and the Models are available through the program with the signing of a model sharing agreement.

 - **Numerical Models by Model Code** – all of the models are classified by the code that was used to create the numerical model.
 The map allows users to see the area and/or boundaries of each model, and by clicking on any model area, obtain the model report.